Position

 Responsibilities:

-• Develop, implement, and monitor special education programs in accordance with federal and state regulations.
+• Develop, implement, and monitor individualized education programs (IEPs) for students with disabilities.

-• Conduct regular assessments and evaluations of students to determine their eligibility for special education services.
+• Conduct regular assessments and evaluations to ensure students are meeting their educational goals.

 Qualifications

-• Bachelor's degree in Special Education or a related field; Master's degree preferred.
+• Bachelor’s degree in Special Education, Educational Leadership, or a related field; Master’s degree preferred.

 • Valid teaching license and special education certification.